-THE INITIATIVE This is a "Citizen Science Design" initiative, a form of participatory urban design, which combines "Citizen Science" with "Citizen Design".
-Citizen Design Science is a new strategy for cities that aims to integrate citizens' ideas and wishes in the urban planning process in a participatory planning approach2 Hence this pilot project, implemented in Izmir, aimed to co-create a neighbourhood (Bornova/Minipark) in Izmir by the active designing of citizens living in this district.
-Citizens (the users) were seen as nonexpert designers and creators of simple city models for their neighbourhoods and they did not necessarily interact with the designers.
-After the citizen data collection, the experts in urban planning interpreted the information for actual plannina.
-WHO IS INVOLVED AND HOW DID THEY GET INVOLVED?
+This is a "Citizen Science Design" initiative, a form of participatory urban design, which combines "Citizen Science" with "Citizen Design".
+Citizen Design Science is a new strategy for cities that aims to integrate citizens' ideas and wishes in the urban planning process in a participatory planning approach Hence this pilot project, implemented in Izmir, aimed to cocreate a neighbourhood (Bornova/Minipark) in Izmir by the active designing of citizens living in this district.
+Citizens (the users) were seen as non-expert designers and creators of simple city models for their neighbourhoods and they did not necessarily interact with the designers.
+After the citizen data collection, the experts in urban planning interpreted the information for actual planning.

 This pilot exercise was focused on a park area in the Bornova district of Izmir.
 The area serves as an open space with a mini park inside, which hosts university students and small businesses and shops.
 For the purpose of the exercise, only a subsection of the overall area is considered.
 20 participants were involved in total: university students; business representatives and citizens living in the neighbourhood.
 The target group was involved in the project through zoom interviews conducted by the project team.
-The design scenarios made by the citizens were then analysed by graduate students of the city design department of a University in Izmir, then evolved into a concrete project and then submitted to the local Municipality for implementation. https://qua-kit.ethz.ch/ HOW ARE CITIZENS INVOLVED IN THE COLLECTION AND USE OF DATA?
+The design scenarios made by the citizens were then analysed by graduate students of the city design department of a University in Izmir, then evolved into a concrete project and then submitted to the local Municipality for implementation.

 In this project, citizens were involved not only as simple sensors, but they participated in the project through online design scenarios.
 The project used the The Quick Urban Analysis Kit (qua-kit) software tool developed by Artem Chirkin at the Chair of Information Architecture at ETH Zurich.
 The project has been developed in collaboration with Johannes Müller from ETH Zurich.
-In the simple web application, the nonexpert designers view an empty layout for a certain neighbourhood and they are requested to arrange this area with different functions (residential, commercial, park etc.) which are indicated by different geometric shapes.
+In the simple web application, the non-expert designers view an empty layout for a certain neighbourhood and they are requested to arrange this area with different functions (residential, commercial, park etc.) which are indicated by different geometric shapes.
 For instance, on a micro-scale scenario, the objects of interest are trees, benches and other facilities that are useful for park and open space design.
 Therefore, the data collected with this tool are not photos or real 3D models but geo data such that geographic evaluation algorithms can easily be applied without doing the stage of image recognition.
-HOW IS THE INITIATIVE ORGANISED?

 The Qua-kit tool records the spatial configuration - scenarios- submitted by the users.
 The entire design process is conducted through the online web tool.
 Additionally, a couple of online meetings and an online interview with the participants were held in order to get feedback for the further development of the project.
-WHAT IS ESPECIALLY INSPIRING ABOUT THIS INITIATIVE?

-This initiative, by strengthening the role of citizens, connects the bottom-up and topdown decision-making processes in urban design.
+This initiative, by strengthening the role of citizens, connects the bottom-up and top-down decision-making processes in urban design.
 Citizens' competences and experiences can produce better strategies and plans for the regions they live in.
-Another inspiring aspect is that the participation of people in community design activities can serve as a means of fostering connection and trust among community members and hence serves to the development of social capital and community building in the city/neighbourhood This project is the subject of the PhD Thesis titled "Citizen Design Science in the Context of Crowd Creative Design Practices-Izmir conducted at Urban Transformation Dept of Izmir Katip Celebi University.
+Another inspiring aspect is that the participation of people in community design activities can serve as a means of fostering connection and trust among community members and hence serves to the development of social capital and community building in the city/neighbourhood This project is the subject of the PhD Thesis titled "Citizen Design Science in the

+Context of Crowd Creative Design Practices-Izmir conducted at Urban Transformation Dept of Izmir Katip Celebi University.